LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/string-functions/_index.md

 weight = 1
 +++

-SQL comes with many built-in functions to read, write, update, and in general manipulate data in any way you see fit.
-The examples below utilize the `SELECT` statement to work with strings so that we can first practice using these functions by only reading the data.
-A major benefit of this is it allows you to gain a visual of what would happen should you decide to manipulate the same data.
+SQL comes with many built-in functions for reading, writing, updating, and generally manipulating data in any way you see fit.
+The examples below utilize the `SELECT` statement to work with strings, allowing us to practice using these functions by only reading the data initially.
+A major benefit of this approach is that it provides a visual of what would happen if you decide to manipulate the same data.

 ## String Functions

-Below you will find some of the more common SQL string functions used and those that we will focus on in this class.
-You can find a more exhaustive list of string functions here: [SQL String Functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/string-functions-transact-sql?view=sql-server-ver15).
+Below, you will find some of the more common SQL string functions that we will focus on in this class.
+For a more exhaustive list of string functions, you can visit SQL String Functions.[SQL String Functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/string-functions-transact-sql?view=sql-server-ver15).

 ### RTRIM